 Following a lavish launch party filled with journalists, Londoners and celebs braving a chilly January evening, it was time to pop back one recent evening for a more leisurely dinner and try a selection of dishes from the extensive and rather unconventional menu.

 Farzi Café is the brainchild of Zorawar Kalra, the restaurant’s founder, who says that the new location is an “experimental Indian cuisine restaurant that focuses on avant-garde techniques on really cutting-edge food”.
 He goes on to say that the restaurant “has a great cocktail menu, the first in the world that is based on astrology and a food menu that is illusion” in other words “you will see something, you’re not going to expect what it is, but when you taste it you will know what it is”.

-So what can you expect from the menu?
-Well, dishes like Deconstructed Shepherd’s Pie, made with seared wagyu and Masala scotch eggs and a Bhaji Fondu.
-Not quite what you would expect from a traditional Indian restaurant.
+So, what can you expect from the menu?
+Well, dishes like Deconstructed Shepherd’s Pie, made with seared wagyu and Masala scotch eggs and a Bhaji Fondu may float your boat and is not quite what you would expect from a traditional Indian restaurant.
 But that’s the point.
 Farzi Café is about the unconventional and out of the ordinary, offering a “a sensory adventure of the traditional fused with the futuristic”.

-Step into the modern kitchen, or perhaps we should call it laboratory, and you will find award-winning chef Saurabh Udinia at the helm, conjuring up these fantastic dishes along with his team of chefs, creating some wonderfully experimental Indian cuisine for diners in the capital.
+Peer into the open modern kitchen and you will find award-winning chef Saurabh Udinia at the helm, conjuring up some fantastic dishes along with his team of chefs, creating some wonderfully experimental Indian cuisine for diners in the capital.

 Farzi Café, 8 Haymarket, London, SW1Y 4BP, England.